The Role of Interferometric Phase in Measuring Black Hole Photon Rings: Non-spacetime signatures and their visibility response

 One important factor to consider is the effects of magnetic field lines in the emitting plasma; these give angle-dependent emissivity in the rest frame of the emission that can lead to image anisotropies.
 We also consider plasma speed, which causes asymmetry through Doppler beaming.
 Additionally, we consider viewer inclination angles beyond face-on, producing non-circular ring shapes and stronger Doppler effects.

 To do so, we use semi-analytic KerrBAM models of black hole images to study the visibilities of black holes with varying isotropic (``Iso.'') or anisotropic (``Aniso.'') emission, plasma speed as a fraction of the speed of light ($\beta$), mass-to-distance ratio ($\theta_g$), and angle of inclination relative to our line of sight ($\theta$).
 Our results are shown in \autoref{kerr}.
 We take the spin axis to be out of the page for a spin value $a_* > 0$ and into the page for $a_* < 0$.
 We plot the corresponding phase response of each model, and the relative horizontal and vertical offsets, defined as $\Delta x = x_1-x_0$ and $\Delta y=y_1-y_0$ respectively, between the $n=1$ and $n=0$ centroids as a function of spin.
+In addition to the relative shift, the third column of \autoref{kerr} tracks the absolute positions of the $n=0$ and $n=1$ centroids.

 Since tracking the positions of geometric centers of the two rings is not simple in the presence of non-uniform brightness, we instead use their centers-of-light (or ``centroids'').
 For an isotropically emitting, rotationally symmetric accretion disk around a Kerr black hole viewed face-on, the position of the geometric center is equivalent to the position of the centroid.
 Thus we use the displacement of the $n=1$ centroid to approximate the actual ring displacement due to spin.